nobuyuki83/pba-waizui/README.md

 - Don't post the answers of the assignment on Slack
 - Late submission of an assignment is subject to grade deduction
 - Score each assignment will not be open soon (instructor needs to adjust weights of the score later)
+- You can use AIs tool for coding.